tokio-rs/tokio/tokio-async-await/README.md

 ## Usage

-To use this crate, you need to start with a Rust 2018 edition crate.
+To use this crate, you need to start with a Rust 2018 edition crate, with rustc 1.33.0-nightly or later.

 Add this to your `Cargo.toml`: